 The Camino de Santiago has more than 1,000 years of history and tradition.
 By walking the Camino, you join the millions of pilgrims who have gone to the burial site of St. James in Santiago de Compostela, Spain.
 If you’d like to know more, follow this link to Camino History (link to Camino History).

-Did you know that you have several options for making your pilgrimage?
+Did you know you have several options for making your pilgrimage?
 Most pilgrims travel on foot.
-But did you know you can also travel by horseback or bicycle the Camino?
-For information about riding the Camino on a bike, follow this link to Cycling the Camino.
+But, you can also travel by horseback or bicycle the Camino.
+For information about riding the Camino on a bike, join our Facebook group for cyclists or keep reading...

 If you have questions about the Camino de Santiago and what to expect during a pilgrimage, check out our FAQs.
 We answer many of your questions on topics such as how long it takes to walk the Camino, what’s the average day like, what if you don’t speak Spanish and what to pack in your backpack.

 While the contents of your backpack may differ from another pilgrim, one item all pilgrims carry is a credential (credencial in Spanish).
 You’ll show this throughout your journey and mark your progress by receiving stamps along The Way.
 You need this to confirm your pilgrim status when staying at pilgrim hostels, also called albergues.
 You can receive a Compostela at the end of your pilgrimage by presenting your credential.
 Once you commit to making a pilgrimage, one of the first steps is to request your pilgrim credential.
 You can request yours from American Pilgrims on the Camino by going to our Credential Request page.
 We provide these free-of-charge, but welcome donations.